-Energy bills predicted to drop in autumn
+Energy bills predicted to drop in October

 Annual energy bills for a typical household are expected to fall slightly to £1,926 from October, according to a new forecast.